Today in Windsor: PETA’s ‘Bear’ Urges MoD to Go Fur-Free

 Struggling with writer’s block?
 Try something like this:

-Hey, @BorisJohnson and @DefenceHQ, PETA has provided the MoD with a faux bear fur that is indistinguishable from real fur.
-Please stop funding the senseless slaughter of bears and quick-march the new faux fur into service. #MoDGoFurFree
+Hey @BorisJohnson, @PETAUK has provided the MOD with a faux bear fur that is suitable for use on the Queen’s Guard’s caps.
+Help stop the senseless slaughter of bears & quick march the new faux bearskin into service. #MoDGoFurFree

 - Send Boris Johnson an e-mail.
 Use this link to send it now: